eclipse-tractusx/tractusx-edc/edc-extensions/hashicorp-vault/README.md

 ---

-### Health Checks in Catena-X
+### Health Checks

-If your project uses the Catena-X HashiCorp Vault please set `edc.vault.hashicorp.health.check.standby.ok` to _true_.
-Otherwise the health check would fail if the Vault is in standby.
+If your project uses the Tractus-X HashiCorp Vault please set `edc.vault.hashicorp.health.check.standby.ok` to _true_.
+Otherwise, the health check would fail if the Vault is in standby.

 ```plain
 # Logs of successful check with standby vault